Subscribe to the Newsletter

 By the way, lots of people, perhaps most people, have some – a little! – discomfort here, because their digestions are never quite right.
 This point might ease discomfort if this is the case, but it won’t cure.

 For these people, other acupuncture points will be needed.
-Which ones depend on the diagnosis, after taking the case.
+Which ones will depend on the diagnosis, after taking the case.
 Many of those points might not be on the Stomach channel.

 A colleague used this point when a friend got acutely sick after food poisoning.
 His friend was nauseous, in great pain, doubled over, and vomiting from time to time.
 He looked ‘awful’!